-Informative-Measurements made during short time periods, such as 1 hour, are not independently sufficient for determining if there is need for remedial action, or mitigation, of a residence or building (ANSI/AARST MAMF).
+Informative-Measurements made during short time periods, such as 1 hour, are not independently sufficient for determining if there is need for remedial action, or mitigation, of a residence or building.
 Such measurements of short duration may be used to supplement measurements of longer duration by helping to judge whether or not there was some unusual occurrence (for example, a severe weather disturbance, tampering, instrument malfunction, etc.) during the measurement period that would invalidate the overall measurement.
-CRM requirements herein for MDC and calibration factor are to ensure that 1-hour measurements provide results that are usable for such tasks. , additional requirements for CRMs used to produce hourly measurements are that such devices must have an MDC of no greater than 148 Bq/m3 (4 pCi/L) for a 1-hour measurement and have a calibration factor of no less than 2 cph per 37 Bq/m3 (0.054 cph per Bq/m3 or 2 cph per pCi/L).
-For results with less uncertainty, the calibration factor should be larger.
+CRM requirements herein for MDC and calibration factor response function are to ensure that 1-hour measurements provide results that are usable for such tasks.

 Note-Continuous radon monitors may be affected by the temperature and relative humidity of the surrounding air.
 For example, some devices require that a desiccant be used so that the air coming into the monitor is very dry.
-If effects of temperature and humidity on the response of the device are significant according to the device manufacturer, then some method must be used to eliminate or compensate for the effects would be needed to meet requirements in Section 7.
+If effects of temperature and humidity on the response of the device are significant according to the device manufacturer, then some method to eliminate or compensate for the effects would be needed to meet requirements in Section 7.